Stock Number: 30549

 Stock Number: 30125

-Dwarf hybrid with delightful shinny scarlet fls flared out into ear-like lobes tinted greenish; clumping habit.
-Growth is like a compact andreanum, but with an Obake blossom shape.
+Dwarf hybrid with delightful shinny scarlet blossoms flared out into ear-like lobes tinted greenish; clumping habit.
+Difficult to bloom.

 Stock Number: 30147

 We now have limited numbers of large plants available.
-Prostrate creeping dwarf species with metalic pustulate leaves. creating a waffled carpet in a large terrarium or as a low light houseplant grown in a pebble tray; absolutely fabulous in a Wardian Case.
-This is often in limited availability as is so slow growing; p...
+Prostrate creeping dwarf species with metalic pustulate leaves. creating a waffled carpet in a large terrarium or as a low light houseplant grown in a pebble tray; but be prepared to be patient as this is very slow to produce the next leaf.Absolutely fabulous in a ...

 Stock Number: 10047

-We have renewed supply of this wonderful fern, probably a faster and more robust clone called "Floralee."
+A selected form of this wonderful fern, probably a faster and more robust clone called "Floralee."
 Long waxed lacy fronds with baby ferns growing on the leaf surface of the arching fronds.
 Easy (but slow) and choice.
-Cool spots tolerated; regular reliable humidity levels imperative.
+Cool spots tolerated; regular reliable humidity levels imperative making this a challenge as a house pl...

 Stock Number: 11553

 Recent introduction to the "Birdsnest" group of ferns, similar to Asplenium nidus and Asplenium Antiquum, but the leaves are more like rubber and the stature is shorter and the nest wider.
 This is an amazing little Bird's nest fern.
-We recommend because it does not need high humidity and extra care--yet perfect in a Wa...
+So slow growing we only have a couple each year.

 Stock Number: 11408